alainmbebi/L21-norm-GS/README.md

 * CV_MOR.R selects the tuning parameters for MOR.R using K-folds CV

-* MTGS.mlasso.R uses the MTGS.mlasso function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using multivariate LASSO

-* MTGS.kmlasso.R uses the MTGS.kmlasso function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using Kernelized multivariate LASSO

-* MTGS.mrce.R uses the MTGS.mrce function from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using MRCE

 2- The folder Simulation contains data sets used for simulation.
 Files are to be read as in the examples below:

 * listX_n50p100s30rho.1 (list of the predictor matrices X for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter ![equation](https://latex.codecogs.com/gif.latex?%5Crho%3D1))